What Happened to the Original ‘American Gladiators’?

 Sha-Ri Pendleton-Mitchell (“Blaze”)

 Pendleton-Mitchell became a substitute teacher and a track coach in Bellflower, CA, according to Sports Illustrated.
-She and her husband, Rodney Mitchell of the syndicated Gladiators imitator Knights and Warriors, have a son, Re-al, who’s a quarterback for the University of San Diego.
+She and her husband, Rodney Mitchell of the syndicated Gladiators imitator Knights and Warriors, have a son, Re-al, who was a quarterback for the University of San Diego before going to the European league and performing country music.

 Lynn “Red” Williams